Zaire Use: Adjustment of the liturgy

-The Penitential Act is performed following the homily or the recitation of the Creed.
-One stated intention for this placement is that only after listening to scripture that the congregation is able to seek forgiveness.
-The Sign of Peace immediately follows the Penitential Act, predicated on the Gospels calling for the need for reconciliation with one's neighbor before offering one's gift at the altar (i.e., the Liturgy of the Eucharist).
+The Penitential Act is instead performed after the homily and if done, recitation of the Creed.
+One stated intention for this placement is that only after listening to scripture would the congregation be able to seek forgiveness.
+The Sign of Peace immediately follows the Penitential Act, predicated on the Gospels calling for the need for reconciliation with one's neighbor before offering one's gift at the altar (i.e., the Liturgy of the Eucharist; see Matthew 5:24).
 In other forms of the Roman Rite, the sign occurs within the Communion rite.

 Additionally, priests offering the Mass in the Zaire Use are to dress in traditionally African priestly vestments.

 Participation of the laity

 The Zaire Use was created with intention to better incorporate the congregation into the celebration of the Mass.
 To do this, responses were added, including one at the conclusion of the homily and Eucharistic prayer.
-Additionally, the congregation is explicitly welcomed to raise their hands for the Lord's Prayer, a practice variously allowed or prohibited by episcopal conferences utilizing the Ordinary Form.
+Additionally, the congregation is explicitly welcomed to raise their hands during the Lord's Prayer, a practice variously allowed or prohibited by episcopal conferences utilizing the Ordinary Form.

 Due to awareness of culturally normative displays of respect and attentiveness in the Congo, the congregation sits for the reading of the Gospel.
-An announcer also calls the congregation to attention at points in the liturgy.
+An announcer also calls the congregation to attention at specific points in the liturgy.
 Dancing among the congregants is permitted.